Nullh/nullh.github.io/character-creation/step-by-step.md

 You have lots of choices about how to make your awakened character.
 Your basic options are below:

 - Magician: Can cast sorceries, summon/dispel spirits and perform alchemy.
-Can percieve and project into the astral realm
+Can perceive and project into the astral realm
-- Aspected Magician: Can only choose one of the aspects of magic - soreceries, summoning/banishing spirits, alchemy.
-Can perciebve the astral realm
+- Aspected Magician: Can only choose one of the aspects of magic - sorceries, summoning/banishing spirits, alchemy.
+Can perceive the astral realm
 - Adept: Channels magic into power points, and uses them to buy special powers
 - Mystic Adept: A bit of both!
 Split your magic score between adept powers.
 Pick a number of spells up to your unadjusted magic x 2.
 Any magic points not used in this way can be taken as power points and used to buy adept powers
 - Technomancers: Rather than Magic Technomancers use Resonance